-Police Exploring is a "Learning for Life" career education program which is affiliated with the Boy Scouts of America.
+Police Exploring is a "Learning for Life" career education program that is affiliated with the Boy Scouts of America.
 It is open to young women and men who are interested in careers in the law enforcement field.
-Explorers will be trained in numerous police related aspects and then use their knowledge to compete in statewide and possibly national competitions.
+Explorers will be trained in numerous police-related aspects and then use their knowledge to compete in statewide and possibly national competitions.
 Police Explorers assist the Ramsey Police Department with crowd and traffic control, police officer training, and during special events.

 - Maintain at least a C grade point average